SeaFormer++: Squeeze-enhanced Axial Transformer for Mobile Visual Recognition: Experiments

 To eliminate the impact of our architecture and demonstrate the effectiveness and generalization ability of SEA attention, we ran experiments on Swin Transformer~\cite{liu2021swin} by replacing window attention in Swin Transformer with different attention blocks.
 We set the same training protocol, hyper-parameters, and model architecture configurations as Swin for a fair comparison.
 When replacing window attention with CCAttention (CCNet) or DoubleAttention (A2-Nets), they have much lower FLOPs than SeaFormer and other attention blocks.
 Considering that we may not be able to draw conclusions rigorously, we doubled the number of their Transformer blocks (including MLP).
 As ACmix has the same architecture configuration as Swin, we borrow the results from the original paper.
 From Table~\ref{table_swin}, it can be seen that SeaFormer outperforms other attention mechanisms with lower FLOPs and latency.

-\paragraph{Effective and efficiency of SEA attention} To verify the effectiveness and efficiency of SEA attention based on our designed pipeline, we experiment with convolution, Global attention, Local attention, Axial attention and three convolution enhanced attention methods including our SEA attention, ACmix and MixFormer.
+\paragraph{Comparing different self-attention modules in the SeaFormer} To verify the effectiveness and efficiency of SEA attention based on our designed pipeline, we experiment with convolution, Global attention, Local attention, Axial attention and three convolution enhanced attention methods including our SEA attention, ACmix and MixFormer.
 The ablation experiments are organized in seven groups.
 Since the resolution of computing attention is relatively small, the window size in Local attention, ACmix, and MixFormer is set to 4.
 We adjust the channels when applying different attention modules to keep the FLOPs aligned and compare their performance and latency.
 The results are illustrated in Table~\ref{table_attn}.

 As demonstrated in the table, SEA attention outperforms the counterpart built on other efficient attentions.
 Compared with global attention, SEA attention outperforms it by +1.2\% Top1 accuracy on ImageNet-1K and +1.6 mIoU on ADE20K with less FLOPs and lower latency.
 Compared with similar convolution enhanced attention works, ACmix and MixFormer, our SEA attention obtains better results on ImageNet-1K and ADE20K with similar FLOPs but lower latency.
 The results indicate the effectiveness and efficiency of SEA attention module.